Skip to main content

 What makes fall leaves more colorful?

 The color change in Wisconsin typically starts in mid-September and ends in October.
 The northern part of the state will begin to see change before the south.
-The La Crosse area is estimated to peak the second week in October.
-Check out Fall Color report will give you the estimated week of the peak in your area.
+The La Crosse area is estimated to peak the fourth week in October.
+Check out 2025 Fall Color report to find the estimated week of the peak in your area.

 Is climate change having (or may it have) noticeable effects on when or where colors appear?